Akuli/python-tutorial/basics/loops.md

         number = int(number)
     print(numbers)
     ```
-5. Make a program to get a pyramid like shown below where user can type the number of rows needed.
+5. Make a program that prints a pyramid like shown below.
+Ask the user to type the number of rows needed.
    ```
    OUTPUT for 5 rows
    1